-Be sure to show an example of the type of photo you expect to demonstrate what you want them to do.
-It also helps to launch with a few entries built in.
+Be sure to demonstrate the type of photo expected.
+It also helps to launch with a few entries built-in.
 Nobody wants to participate in a contest that has no entries.

 Think Twice About Written Entries

-This is much more manageable for a user than being asked to write an essay about their health philosophy.
-The less time and effort required, the more entries you’ll get.
+A good example is Show Off Your New Year’s Resolution.
+This could be a good photo contest, essay contest or both.
+This is much more fun than asking for an essay about their health philosophy.
+The less time and effort required, the more entries.

-Choose The Topic Carefully
+Choose Topics Carefully

-Ask questions to inspire consumers to imagine or dream to stimulate response.
+Ask questions to inspire consumers to imagine or dream to stimulate a response.
 Instead of “Show us how much you want to go to the concert” make it something like:

 Hardcore (artist) Concert Face